DOSNetwork/docs/contents/blockchains/ethereum.md

 ## Quick Start

 ### Setup:
 Developers just need to make their contract inheriting from [DOSOnChainSDK](https://github.com/DOSNetwork/eth-contracts/blob/master/contracts/DOSOnChainSDK.sol) in order to use the oracle services.
-For each data request or off-chain generated random number request, 50 DOS token is needed (the number may change in future depending on usage cost).
+For each data request or off-chain generated random number request, **20 DOS token** is needed (the number may change in future depending on usage cost).
 - ``